-7.3.16 Powergood (PWRGD Pin)
+Power Good (PWRGD Pin)

-The PWRGD pin is an open-drain output.
-Once the VSENSE pin is between 94% and 107% of the internal voltage reference, the PWRGD pin is de-asserted and the pin floats.
-TI recommends using a pullup resistor between the values of 10 and 100 k Ω to a voltage source that is 5.5 V or less.
-The PWRGD is in a defined state once the VIN input voltage is greater than 1.5 V but with reduced current sinking capability.
-The PWRGD will achieve full current sinking capability as VIN input voltage approaches 3 V.
+The PWRGD pin is an open drain output.
+Once the VSENSE pin is between 94% and 107% of the internal voltage reference the PWRGD pin is de-asserted and the pin floats.
+It is recommended to use a pull-up resistor between the values of 10 and $100k\Omega$ to a voltage source that is 5.5V or less.
+The PWRGD is in a defined state once the VIN input voltage is greater than 1.5V but with reduced current sinking capability.
+The PWRGD will achieve full current sinking capability as VIN input voltage approaches 3V.